 In addition to meeting the entrance requirements of the college, the prospective Church Music major, Music Performance Major, or Music Education major must audition.
 All applicants for admission to the School of Music, freshmen or transfers, are required to audition.
-If financial aid is sought, all auditions must be completed by April 1.
+If financial aid is sought, all auditions must be completed by May 1.
 Scholarship funds are available to students majoring in music.

-Auditions are scheduled on selected Saturdays in during the academic year.
-Applicants unable to be present at the college for an audition should request permission to submit a taped audition.
-All requests should be addressed to: Director, School of Music, Toccoa Falls College, Toccoa Falls, GA 30598.
-Though taped auditions are acceptable under certain circumstances, the student should be aware that the quality of recorded audition is generally such that it may be difficult to compare them favorably to oncampus auditions, giving a possible advantage to on-campus performers for scholarship consideration.
+Auditions are scheduled on selected Saturdays during the academic year.
+Applicants unable to be present at the college for an audition should request permission to submit a recorded audition.
+All requests should be addressed to: Director, School of Music, PO Box 800847, Toccoa Falls College, Toccoa Falls, GA 30598.
+Though recorded auditions are acceptable under certain circumstances, the student should be aware that the quality of recorded audition is generally such that it may be difficult to compare them favorably to on-campus auditions, giving a possible advantage to on-campus performers for scholarship consideration.